Loughbrickland Walk (Whyte’s Estate)

 Entry to the estate is free of charge and normally open at all times.
 However, Ballyvally Archery Club use the woodland at the Whyte’s Estate for training and outdoor competitions.
 For public safety the route is closed on competition days which take place occasionally throughout the year.
-The Archery Club post advisory notices on site.
-The walk will closed on the following dates in 2019:-
+The Archery Club post advisory notices on site. –

 The woodland trail of approx. 0.90 mile (1.45 km) was extended with the opening of the Boundary Trail approx. 1.25 mile (2 km) in 2008.
 They can be combined to create an approx. 2.5 miles (4.02 km) circular walk.

 Terrain Woodland trail & rough lane.

 Route Type Parkland & Grassland, Woodland

 Please note the trail follows woodland trails and country lane and can be uneven and muddy and there are steps at a number of locations along the route.
 Suitable footwear is recommended.